Cozlu/TheBigAdventure/README.md

 Use java -jar thebigadventure.jar [OPTIONS] to launch the game

-*the options can be found in the user manual in the "docs" folder*
+*options can be found in the user manual in the "docs" folder*

 ## How to play ?